ryanfb/etc/_posts/2019-02-25-resources_for_reading_homeric_greek.md

 ## [*A Lexicon of the Homeric Dialect*](https://amzn.to/2tDaieT)
 ### Richard John Cunliffe

 This edition expands Cunliffe's *Lexicon* with his *Homeric Proper and Place Names*.
-Originally published in 1924, the *Lexicon* should definitively be in the public domain in the U.S. in 2020.
+Originally published in 1924, [the *Lexicon* is definitively in the public domain in the U.S. as of 2020](https://archive.org/details/mdp.39015005687283).

 ## [*A Homeric Dictionary for Schools and Colleges*](https://amzn.to/2XklhaJ)
 ### Georg Autenrieth, translated by Robert P. Keep

-Originally published in German by Autenrieth, the English translation of this dictionary was published in 1889 and is [freely available in the public domain](https://books.google.com/books?id=MDs87YOfkzgC).
+Originally published in German by Autenrieth, the English translation of this dictionary was published in 1889 and is [freely available in the public domain](https://archive.org/details/ahomericdiction00autegoog).
 It's also available as a digitized dictionary within [Perseus](http://www.perseus.tufts.edu/hopper/) and [Logeion](http://logeion.uchicago.edu/).

 ---